Who is PCCR?

 I am employed by Schnupp's Grain Roasting as a dispatcher.
 I also do manufacturing and equipment painting for Schnupp's.
 I've been a firefighter and EMT since I've been 20.
 My hobbies are being a first responder and doing projects on our house.
 I enjoy doing landscaping projects around our place.
 I'm inspired by seeing people empowered to fulfill their Anointing.
 I love being able to see people blossom into the calling God has on their life.

-We have been married 24 years, we have been blessed with 7 beautiful children, our son Daniel married to Dorcas and granddaughter Amiya, Geneva married to Kenneth Keim, Dorothy, Keith, Sharon, Rhoda Grace and Josiah.
-Our home is in Lobelville, Tennessee.
-We have a passion to help people be set free from bondages that are holding them back from connecting to God and being all that He designed them to be in life.
-Since 2014, we have been a part of the Light of Hope team and are involved with the Overcomer’s Courses, which are now part of the First Response training of the PCCR teams.
+We have been married 24 years and are blessed with 7 beautiful children, our son Daniel married to Dorcas and granddaughter Amiya, Geneva (married to Kenneth Keim), Dorothy (married to Josiah Miller), Keith (married to Mary), Sharon, Rhoda Grace and Josiah.
+Our home is in Campbellsville, KY.
+We have a passion to help people be set free from the bondages that are holding them back from connecting to God, and being all that He designed them to be in life.
+We have been a part of the Light of Hope team and are involved with the Overcomer’s Courses, which are now part of the First Response training of the PCCR teams.
 Our main focus at the Overcomer’s Course is to raise up warriors to serve in the Kingdom of God.
 We enjoy traveling and meeting new people.